-- (a) A shutdown plan must be submitted to Wellington Water at least five working days prior to the shutdown. - (a)(b) Planned interruptions to normal water supply services shall, where possible, not be carried out during peak demand periods.
-The peak periods are: - (i) 6am to 9am on any day - (ii) 5pm to 9pm on any day and - (iii) 7am to 11am Saturday, Sunday and public holidays. - (b)(c) No-Where possible, shutdown shall be planned such that it does not last longer than 4 hours.
+- (a) A shutdown plan must be submitted to Wellington Water at least five working days prior to the shutdown. - (b) Planned interruptions to normal water supply services shall, where possible, not be carried out during peak demand periods.
+The peak periods are: - (i) 6am to 9am on any day - (ii) 5pm to 9pm on any day and - (iii) 7am to 11am Saturday, Sunday and public holidays. - (c) Where possible, shutdown shall be planned such that it does not last longer than 4 hours. - (d) Section 695 of the Health Act 1956 requires approval from the medical officer of health for any planned restriction or interruption of the provision of drinking water by a network supplier or a bulk supplier that is expected to exceed 8 hours.